Best Podium Alternative: ReviewSync vs Podium for Small Business

 Payment collection.
 Podium lets you text payment links.
 Useful for service businesses that invoice after the work is done.
 ReviewSync doesn't process payments.

 Webchat widget.
 Podium's webchat converts website visitors into text conversations.
-Smart approach for lead capture.
+Useful for lead capture.
 Not something ReviewSync does.

 Where ReviewSync Wins